 200 million euros.
 This was the amount of money raised by a company from Switzerland in the summer of 2017.
 The young start-up Tezos successfully developed a digital currency and used a way to raise money from its users, similar to crowdfunding, by allowing them to buy a stake: a so-called initial coin offering (ICO).
 Tezos' story is but one of many recent examples where so-called cryptocurrencies are involved.
 A cryptocurrency is a digital currency that uses blockchain technology as a means of security.
 This technology was first conceptualized by Satoshi Nakamoto in 2008, as the basis for its first known application: Bitcoin.
 In recent months, the interest in these currencies increased dramatically, even sparking interest and endorsements from celebrities such as Paris Hilton and Floyd Mayweather.
 This has multiple reasons, the first of which is the growing value of Bitcoin.
 In March 2017, the market cap of Bitcoin was valued at approximately 20,64 billion dollars.
-On 1 September 2017, one Bitcoin was (briefly) valued to be worth 5,000 U.S. dollars.
+On 12 October 2017, one Bitcoin was valued to be worth over 5,000 U.S. dollars.
 A second reason is the success of Ethereum.
 In 2014, this company had a successful ICO of approximately 14 million U.S. dollars worth of Bitcoin, equaling 0,40 U.S. dollars per ether (Ethereum's digital currency).
 Three years later, this was worth 307 U.S. dollars per ether.
 Ethereum's succes proved so alluring that Goldman Sachs estimated in August 2017 that over one billion dollars had been raised through ICOs that year, overtaking traditional seed and angel funding as the main source of tech funding in 2017.
 With so much talk about blockchain and cryptocurrencies, it's worth taking a look at what this exactly technology is and what its future holds.

 In essence, the blockchain protocol works like a distributed ledger.
 Rather than a record existing in a single location, such as a regular computer server, the data is shared by multiple personal computers anywhere in the world.
 Additionally, the data is not only shared by its users, but can also be edited and checked by them.
 This means that users can complete transactions without having to go through a central intermediary.
 As every participant is both an active user as well as a server, the data becomes difficult to shut down or to hack.
 Therefore, expectations in Europe on the effect of blockchain technology on payment solutions are high.
 However, it does not end there.
 The Spanish bank Santander, together with its partners Oliver Wyman and Anthemis Group, estimated in 2015 that blockchain technology could reduce banks' infrastructure costs by 15 to 20 billion dollars per year.
 Other sectors in Europe could also profit from blockchain.